pattonsgirl/CEG2410/Projects/Project3-Identity/README.md

   - `Engineers` - can log on to Workstations, managed by dev_eng_admins
   - `Developers` - can log on to Workstations, managed by dev_eng_admins

-**Extra Credit (5%)** Provide a scripted solution that generates these.
-There may be a sample `.csv` file in this folder
+**Extra Credit (5%)** Provide a scripted solution that generates the OUs in your domain.
+There is a sample `.csv` and `.ps1` script in this folder

 ### Joining Users

 Using a PowerShell script, join the users in [users.csv](users.csv) to your domain.
 Make sure `domain User` is corrected to your `OU` name.
 The users need to be organized into the [Domain] Users OU and into their corresponding child OUs.
+There is a sample `.ps1` script in this folder.

 - Add csv file of users and PowerShell script to your repo.
 - Screenshot that users are in correct OUs
   - one screenshot is sufficient, just need to see concept is accomplished

 **Extra Credit (5%)** Provide a scripted solution to add users to the OUs given in the OU1 and OU2 column.
+There is a sample `.csv` file in this folder

 ### Joining Computers

 Create another Windows Server instance in AWS on your VPC.
 Write the steps needed to join the Windows Server to the Domain in the `[Domain] Computers` OU.
 Provide screenshot proof of success.

-- Resources:
+**Resources:**
   - https://adamtheautomator.com/add-computer-to-domain/
   - Don't forget that DNS step ;)